 Glenn hosts job fairs at the Scarborough Civic Centre with Councillor Michael Thompson—it’s one way in which these councillors help their residents find good jobs and help local employers find good employees.
 Glenn and Michael estimate that more than 3,000 people have found jobs thanks to their job fairs.
 Employers who have participated include Centennial College, Porter Airlines, Scotiabank and the Toronto Transit Commission, to name just a few.

 At Glenn’s Environment Days, local residents drop off items such as old paint cans, chemicals, old eyeglasses, sports equipment, stereos, computers, cell phones and old art supplies.
 Glenn promotes each day heavily, which helps ensures that it’s always one of the busiest of such events in the entire City of Toronto.
-Across the city, in 2014 alone, more than 155,490 kg of used electronics were collected, as well as almost 304,000 kg of household hazardous waste.
+Across the city, in 2016 alone, more than 150,000 kg of used electronics were collected, as well as almost 304,000 kg of household hazardous waste.
 In addition, more than 68,000 kg of reusable household goods were collected across Toronto.
-At the 2016 Environment Day more than 1,500 residents attended—and the new free paper-shredding service was a huge hit!
-The 2017 event is slated for Saturday, Sept.
-23, at Thomson Memorial Park, more than 1,200 residents attended.
+At the 2017 Environment Day, held Saturday, September 23, at Thomson Memorial Park, more than 1,200 residents attended.

 Hundreds of Scarborough residents of all ages attend the annual Remembrance Day ceremony to honour our lost war veterans and the many men and women who have served their country during war, military conflict and peace.
 Glenn is proud to be part of this important ceremony at the Scarborough Civic Centre.
 The 2017 service was on Sunday, Nov.
 5.